solliancenet/microsoft-postgresql-developer-guide/05_AI/05_05_Prompt_Engineering.md

 ### Maieutic prompting

 Maieutic prompting is a technique that is like self-refine but it is more about asking the LLM to explain itself.
-The goal is to reduce inconsistencies in the LLM's output so to ensure it arrives at the correct answer.
+The goal is to reduce inconsistencies in the LLM's output to ensure it arrives at the correct answer.
 The workflow to follow is:

 - Ask the LLM to answer a question
-- For each part of the answer, ask the LLM to explain it more in depth.
+- For each part of the answer, ask the LLM to explain it more in-depth.
 - If there are inconsistencies, discard the parts that are inconsistent.

 Repeat 2 and 3 until all the parts are explained and a satisfying answer is provided.